PremierCrop/ADAPT.Rest/README.md

 # PremierCrop.ADAPT.Rest
 An example library for working with [ADAPT](https://github.com/ADAPT/ADAPT/) objects in a REST context.

-*****
-This code represents a proof of concept using ADAPT objects in a RESTful API manner.
+**This code represents a proof of concept using ADAPT objects in a RESTful API manner.
 It is being provided to the community to request feedback.
-The code in it's current form is not in any way affiliated with or supported by the ADAPT team, and is provided as is.
+The code in it's current form is not in any way affiliated with, or supported by, the ADAPT team, and is provided as is.**

 Our intent with this proof of concept is to contribute this code to the ADAPT project in the future - as such we have placed it under the EPL version 1.0 to be compatible with the ADAPT framework.
 Learn more about ADAPT at adaptframework.org
-*****

 ## ADAPT Background
 The Id properties on ADAPT objects are internal reference Ids.
 For example, the Field object has integer